svanderburg/nix-processmgmt/README.md

   before the `readiness` checks, and instance-level `tests`.
 * `postTests`: instructions that run after the instance-level `tests`.

-The above parameters refer to functions that also accept global configuration parameters, and `processes` that can refer to the entire processes model.
+The above functions also accept the same global configuration parameters, and `processes` that refers to the entire processes model.

+We can also configure other properties useful for testing:
+* `systemPackages`: installs additional packages into the system profile of the test virtual machine.
+* `nixosConfig` defines a NixOS module with configuration properties that will be added to the NixOS configuration of the test machine.
+* `extraParams` propagates additional parameters to the processes model.

-The Nix expression above is not self-contained.
-It is a function definition that needs to be invoked with all the process managers and profiles that we want to test for.
+The Nix expression shown earlier is not self-contained -- it is a function definition that needs to be invoked with all its required parameters including the process managers and profiles that we want to test for.

 We can compose tests in the following Nix expression: